kianchou/Advent-Of-Code-2022/README.md

 All solutions written in Java.

+For most days, my input saved as "input.txt" and the sample input as "inputs.txt"

 Most of the stuff from the initial upload is exactly what I used to submit, working on polishing some of the code when I have time.

 General known issues: